ArcturusSky/holbertonschool-hbnb/Technical_Documentation/Arc-Logs.md

 ***During process notes***
 I remember that I have my UML I can check for the attributs idea I had before.

+I have far too many ideas coming and not enough time.
+However I try to implement them all and we will see.
+Added a pseudo-data for checks base

+After going back home since, I have to be home for the afternoon, I thought about adding other pseudo database.
+For check validation and such.

 ---

 ***End of day Log Entry***